 The Power of Intention

-At any given moment, each of us is devoted to only one of two different intentions: TO CONTROL OR TO LEARN.
-When our intention is to control, our deepest motivation is to have control over getting love, avoiding pain and feeling safe.
-When our intention is to learn, our deepest motivation is to learn about being loving to ourselves and others.
+At any given moment, each of us is devoted to only one of two different intentions: to control or to learn.
+When your intention is to control, your deepest motivation is to have control over getting love, avoiding pain and feeling safe.
+When your intention is to learn, your deepest motivation is to learn about being loving to yourself and to others.

 The motivation to get love rather than be loving can create havoc within a relationship.

 Let's look at a typical relationship issue and see what happens regarding the two different intentions.
-Jason and Samantha are feeling emotionally distant from each other, and they haven't made love in a month.
-The problem started when Samantha stated that she wanted to take an expensive vacation and Jason objected.
-Samantha got angry, Jason gave in and they have been distant ever since.
+Jason and Alexis are feeling emotionally distant from each other, and they haven't made love in a month.
+The problem started when Alexis stated that she wanted to take an expensive vacation and Jason objected.
+Alexis got angry, Jason gave in and they have been distant ever since.

-Samantha's intention was to have control over getting what she wanted.
-She equates an expensive vacation with love—if Jason does this for her, then he proves his love for her.
+Alexis's intention was to have control over getting what she wanted.
+She equates an expensive vacation with love - if Jason does this for her, then he proves his love for her.
 She used her anger as a way to have control over getting what she wants.
 She wants control over feeling special to Jason.

 Jason's intention was to avoid pain.
-He gave himself up to have control over Samantha not being angry with him.
-He hopes that by giving Samantha what she wants, she will see him as a good and loving husband.
+He gave himself up to have control over Alexis not being angry with him.
+He hopes that by giving her what she wants, she will see him as a good and loving husband.

-However, because both Jason and Samantha were trying to control each other rather than be loving to themselves and each other, their interaction created emotional distance.
+However, because both Jason and Alexis were trying to control each other rather than be loving to themselves and to each other, their interaction created emotional distance.